CMPUT301F18T22/MediGram/app/src/androidTest/java/medigram/medigram/README.txt

 tests will also fail.
 To fix this, change the account ID name to something unique in the line that says: solo.enterText((EditText) solo.getView(R.id.signUpUserID), "solotestID2");

+The user must also accept permissions that pop up if app is being run for the first time.